Rasheed-Al-Qobbaj/DataCamp-Final-Project/README.md

 6. Prepare for a project discussion with me.

 ## Deadline
-This project should be submitted before the 15th of May.
+This project should be submitted before the **15th of May**.
 Good Luck 💪

 ###### Feel free to star the repo⭐